 2.1 Debian side

 As always, about half a year before the release, Debian starts a set of freeze stages, to incrementally settle the list of provided packages and their versions, first for fundamental libraries, toolchains and frameworks, backend software, over middleware, to frontend and end user software.
-At time of writing, the so called “soft freeze” has been reached.
-At 2023-03-12, the “hard freeze” will be reached.
+At time of writing, the so called “hard freeze” has been reached.
 Details about the freeze stages can be found in the Debian website: https://release.debian.org/bookworm/freeze_policy.html

 While during the first 1.5 years of a Debian testing phase, a lot of package upgrades with potentially breaking changes will be offered via APT, for Debian Bookworm in its current freeze stage, no big surprises are expected anymore, e.g. above listed software versions are not expected to change, and the number and frequency of package upgrades has become much lower.
 While it is still in testing, we can hence already recommend using Debian Bookworm in some production cases, e.g. when a newer PHP version is needed to run recent web applications.
 We use Debian Bookworm on the dietpi.com